Does Paying Rent Build Your Credit?

 Did you know?

 Many landlords charge a service fee when you pay rent with a credit card, so you’ll want to calculate whether the rewards you can earn offset the fee.
-For example, the Discover Cash Back it ® card lets you earn 1% cash back on every purchase.
-With Discover Cash Back Match®, Discover will automatically match all the cash back you’ve earned at the end of your first year1 – so $250 cash back would turn into $500 cash back.
+For example, the Discover it® Cash Back Card lets you earn 5% cash back on everyday purchases at different places you shop each quarter like grocery stores, restaurants, gas stations, and more, up to the quarterly maximum when you activate.
+Plus, earn 1% cash back on all other purchases–automatically.
+And with Discover Cash Back Match®, Discover will automatically match all the cash back you’ve earned at the end of your first year1–so if you earn $150 cash back, we’ll give you another $150.

 Paying rent with a check or cash